 With the Standard Setting:

-For other types of transactions-like checks, Bill Pay and other electronic payments, as well as recurring debit card payments-we may pay transactions when you don't have enough available funds in your checking account or linked Overdraft Protection account at the time of the transaction.
+For other types of transactions, such as checks, Bill Pay and other electronic payments, as well as recurring debit card payments we may pay transactions when you don't have enough available funds in your checking account or linked Overdraft Protection account at the time of the transaction.

 A request that the bank not pay a check or payment you have written or authorized.
 Stop-payment orders are generally placed for checks that have been lost or stolen, or in situations where a purchase is disputed.
 Stop payment orders generally expire after 6 months and a fee is usually charged for this service.

-Refers to a Federal Reserve Board regulation that limits certain types of withdrawals and/or transfers you can make from your savings and/or money market savings accounts.
-With such accounts, the limit per monthly statement cycle (or per calendar month for savings accounts with quarterly statement cycles) is no more than 6 automatic or pre-authorized transfers, telephone transfers, Online and Mobile Banking transfers or payments or (if checks or debit cards are allowed on the account) check, draft and point-of-sale transactions.
-However, an unlimited number of withdrawals may be made at ATMs and teller windows.
+Refers to a Federal Reserve Board regulation that limits certain types of withdrawals and/or transfers you can make from your savings and/or money market deposit accounts.
+With such accounts, no more than 6 preauthorized or automatic transfers (including check, draft and point-of-sale transactions, if checks or debit cards are allowed on the account) or telephone/PC transfers (including bill payments) may be made each month.
+While an unlimited number of withdrawals may be made at ATMs and teller windows, fees may apply.
+Please view your Deposit Agreement and Disclosures and Personal Schedule of Fees for additional information.

 The movement of funds from one account to another.

-Check issued by a financial institution which functions as cash but is protected against loss or theft.
+Check issued by a financial institution that functions as cash but is protected against loss or theft.
 Useful when traveling.

-Refers to items deposited in an account that have not yet been collected (paid) by the bank on which they were drawn.
+Items deposited in an account that have not yet been collected by the bank on which they were drawn.

-An interest rate that may fluctuate (adjust) during the term of a loan, line of credit, or deposit account.
+An interest rate that may fluctuate during the term of a loan, line of credit or deposit account.
 Rates may adjust due to changes in an index rate (such as the prime rate); in some situations, the bank may set its own rate.

 An electronic payment service for transferring funds (for example, through the Federal Reserve Wire Network or the Clearing House Interbank Payments System).